Updated August 24, 2023

 Introduction to Adobe Photoshop For Free

 In this Topic, we are going to learn about Adobe Photoshop software.
-Back in the days of the dark room, you would have to wait days before you could see the results of your work.
-Graphic design was a beast that ate and ate resources, time and manual effort, even for the simplest of works.
+Back in the days of the darkroom, you would have to wait for days before you could see the results of your work.
+Graphic design was a beast that ate and ate resources, time, and manual effort, even for the simplest of works.

-Today, like most other things, the multimedia industries are completely digitized.
-Taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.
+Today, like most other things, the multimedia industries are entirely digitized.
+So taking pictures is no special thing; you can do it whenever you want, with a camera attached to every smartphone, rivaling the capabilities of professional equipment.

-What sets the professionals apart from everybody else today, is the way they take the pictures, as well as the processing they put them through afterward.
+What sets professionals apart from everybody else today is how they take the pictures and the processing they put them through afterward.
 As far as graphic designers are concerned, the profession has changed by leaps and bounds.

 What is Adobe Photoshop?

-If you are either a budding photographer or a graphic designer today, an introduction to Adobe Photoshop is inevitable.
-In its 20-odd years of development, this software has evolved to incorporate every tool a photographer or graphic designer really needs, and then some.
+If you are a budding photographer or a graphic designer today, an introduction to Adobe Photoshop software is inevitable.
+In its 20-odd years of development, this software has evolved to incorporate every tool a photographer or graphic designer needs.

 As a photographer, it is your platform to change every mundane image you capture on your camera into a real work of art.
-As a graphic designer, this is practically the only platform you need to do anything with pixel-based graphics.
+This is practically the only platform you need to do anything with pixel-based graphics as a graphic designer.

 Adobe Photoshop Software – Pricing

-Adobe Photoshop software offers a Creative Cloud based subscription, for $9.99 per month as part of the photography subscription, $20.99 per month as single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software, for individual use.
-For businesses, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app.
+Adobe Photoshop software offers a Creative Cloud-based subscription for $9.99 per month as part of the photography subscription, $20.99 per month as a single app subscription, or $52.99 per month as part of a full subscription for all creative cloud software for individual use.
+In addition, the plans are $79.99 per seat for all apps or $33.99 per seat for a single app for businesses.

 For students and teachers, Adobe Photoshop software offers introductory pricing of $19.99 per month for a year, and $29.99 after that, for a subscription that provides access to all apps in the creative suite, including Photoshop.
-For schools and universities, there are plans based on named users and devices.
-Named-user license for a single app is $14 per month, and for the complete creative suite is $34.99 per month.
+Schools and universities have plans based on named users and devices.
+The Named-user license for a single app is $14 monthly, and the complete creative suite costs $34.99 monthly.
 Device-based licenses are $299.88 per year for the complete creative suite or $155.88 per year for one app.

-Now that you know that Adobe Photoshop, the most widely used photo editing, and graphic design software is not free, it can either be within your reach or too expensive for you.
+Now that you know that Adobe Photoshop software, the most widely used photo editing and graphic design software is not free, Adobe Photoshop software can either be within your reach or too expensive for you.

-- GIMP – GNU Image Manipulation Program is the most popular free and open source alternative to Photoshop.
-With the current Version 2.10, you get a friendly and easy to use interface with easy navigation, and support for a number of plugins to extend its functionality.
+GNU Image Manipulation Program is the most popular free and open-source alternative to Photoshop.
+With the current Version 2.10, you get a friendly and easy-to-use interface with easy navigation and support for several plugins to extend its functionality.

 GIMP supports all basic features that you expect from a contender against Photoshop, including but not limited to layers, layer masks, blend modes, and brushes.

-- Photo Pos Pro – Aimed at professional use, it provides the option of a beginner interface for users to get accustomed, before they can graduate to the flood of tools and options that is the professional interface.
-It does tend to have a steep learning curve, as the workflow may differ from what you may be used to if you are migrating from Photoshop, but extensive tutorials are available, so should not be a problem if you want to commit to using Photo Pos Pro as your primary workhorse for image editing.
+Aimed at professional use, it provides a beginner interface for users to get accustomed to before they can graduate to the flood of tools and options that is the professional interface.
+It does tend to have a steep learning curve, as the workflow may differ from what you may be used to if you are migrating from Photoshop.
+Still, extensive tutorials are available, so it should not be a problem if you want to commit to using Photo Pos Pro as your primary workhorse for image editing.
 Operating system support is limited to Windows XP and above.

-- Pixlr – With more than 500 million users, Pixlr is definitely popular.
-It has a web browser based and a mobile version, with all the tools you need to do professional editing, with even more tools available to speed up your workflow for a $5 per month subscription.
-It is available for Desktop systems as a web app and both for Android and iOS as a mobile app for both Android and iOS.
+With more than 500 million users, Pixlr is popular.
+It has a web browser-based and a mobile version, with all the tools you need to do professional editing, with even more tools available to speed up your workflow for a $5 per month subscription.
+People recognize it as a web app for desktop systems and as a mobile app for both Android and iOS.

-- Pixia– Pixia is a program aimed at users looking for the perfect platform for digital painting and sketching, although you can edit images in it as well.
-It has support for layers, extendable brushes, tablet support with pressure sensitivity, advanced image adjustments and a lot more.
-Pixia is supported for Windows operating systems only.
+Pixia targets users who seek the ideal platform for digital painting and sketching, although it also allows image editing.
+It supports layers, extendable brushes, tablet support with pressure sensitivity, advanced image adjustments, and many more.
+Unfortunately, Pixia only supports Windows operating systems.

-- PhotoScape – Photoscape is a powerful piece of software, which looks like a windows explorer based tool when you look at it for the first time.
-It is oriented more towards batch processing based tasks.
-The range of tools and functionality can be vastly different from what you may be used to, and limited in scope for certain, more complex tasks like professional, effects-oriented image compositing.
-Photoscape is available for Windows operating systems, up to Windows 8.1.
+Photoscape is a powerful piece of software that looks like a Windows explorer based tool when you look at it for the first time.
+However, it leans more towards handling batch processing-based tasks.
+The range of tools and functionality can vastly differ from what you may be used to and limit the scope for certain, more complex tasks like professional, effects-oriented image compositing.
+Photoscape is available for Windows operating systems up to Windows 8.1.
 Windows 10 users need to go for PhotoScape X.

-Apart from Adobe Photoshop software, many other programs are available, and some applications may be suited to a particular line of work.
-But Adobe Photoshop software is the most popular and extensive software used by artists and professionals around the world.
-Adobe Photoshop software also offers an array of tools and colors to allow its users more creativity.
+Apart from Adobe Photoshop software, many other programs are available, and some applications might suit a particular line of work better.
+But Adobe Photoshop software is the most popular and extensive software used by artists and professionals worldwide.
+Adobe Photoshop software also offers various tools and colors to allow users more creativity.

 This has been a guide to Free Adobe Photoshop software.
 Here we have discussed the concepts of Adobe Photoshop software uses and alternatives to Adobe Photoshop software etc. You may also look at the following article to learn more –